natalieagus/50005/docs/NS/05-network-security-app.md

 {:.note}
-To perform an eavesdrop attack, the attacker T does not even need to be in the same network.
+To perform an **eavesdrop** attack, the attacker T does <span class="orange-bold">not</span> even need to be in the same network.
 If the attacker is on the same local network as the target, it's easier to perform packet sniffing because the attacker can directly intercept network traffic passing through the local network segment.
 This could be done by connecting to the same Wi-Fi network, being physically connected to the same Ethernet switch, or being on the same subnet.
-While being on the same network can simplify eavesdropping attacks, attackers can still intercept communication remotely by targeting specific network nodes or exploiting vulnerabilities in network infrastructure.
-Head to [appendix](#eavesdropping) if you'd like concreate examples on how eavesdropping is done.
+While being on the same network can *simplify* eavesdropping attacks, attackers can still intercept communication remotely by targeting specific network nodes or exploiting **vulnerabilities** in network infrastructure.
+Head to [appendix](#eavesdropping) if you'd like concreate examples on *how* eavesdropping is done.

 # Case 4: Encrypted message + encrypted password + IP header